amogusreal69/aether/README.md

 4. ???
 5. profit

-need to test aether? there is a directory named [`📂 /testing`](/testing) for testing the egg on a Ubuntu environment. check it out i guess?

 ## 🖥️ Hostings that use aether
 | Hostings                                    | About                                                                                                                                        | Custom banner? | Notes    |
 |---------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|-----|---------------------|